weaveworks/scope/site/installing.md

 To enable DaemonSets in an existing cluster, add the `--runtime-config=extensions/v1beta1/daemonsets=true` argument to the [apiserver](https://github.com/kubernetes/kubernetes/blob/master/docs/admin/kube-apiserver.md)'s configuration.
 This is normally found in the `/etc/kubernetes/manifest/kube-apiserver.manifest`file after a restart of [the apiserver and controller manager](https://github.com/kubernetes/kubernetes/issues/18656) has occurred.
 If you are creating a new cluster, set `KUBE_ENABLE_DAEMONSETS=true` in your cluster configuration.

-Note that prior to Kubernetes version 1.2 DaemonSets would fail to schedule pods on unschedulable nodes (typically the master).
+>**Note:** Prior to Kubernetes version 1.2 DaemonSets would fail to schedule pods on unschedulable nodes (typically the master).
 This will result in the probe not running on that node.
 See [#1030](https://github.com/weaveworks/scope/issues/1030) for more information.
-We advise you to use Kubernetes version 1.2 or higher.
+It is advised that you use Kubernetes version 1.2 or higher.

 **Install Scope on Your Cluster**

-We recommend to run Scope natively in your Kubernetes cluster using the manifest generator service.
+It is recommended that you run Scope natively in your Kubernetes cluster using the manifest generator service.

 The simplest way to get latest release of Scope deployed on a Kubernetes cluster: